Collaboration Workflow

 If the project still does not appear, verify that they did not accidentally use a different email or account when signing up.

-If someone cannot perform an action you expect, check their permissions on the project.
+If someone cannot perform an action you expect, check their role and scope on the project.

 -

-Open the Collaborators tab and review their View, Comment, and Upload toggles.
+Open the Collaborators tab and review their Compliance Role and Access Scope.

 -